mathspp/mathspp/pages/04.about/default.en.md

 ### Contacts

-You can drop me a line by clicking the @ at the bottom of the page, which opens a window for you to send an email to mathsppblog (at) gmail (dot) com.
+You can drop me a line by clicking the @ at the bottom of the page, which opens a window for you to send an email to rodrigo (at) mathspp (dot) com.
 Feel free to drop me a line with ideas, comments, feedback, praises and criticism!